DmitryBaranovskiy/raphael/README.markdown

 ##### Usage

-    // Creates canvas 320 × 200 at 10, 50
+    // Each of the following examples create a canvas that is 320px wide by 200px high
-    var paper = Raphael(10, 50, 320, 200);
+    // Canvas is created at the viewport’s 10,50 coordinate var paper = Raphael(10, 50, 320, 200);
-    var paper = Raphael(document.getElementById("notepad"), 320, 200);
+    // Canvas is created at the top left corner of the #notepad element (or its top right corner in dir="rtl" elements) var paper = Raphael(document.getElementById("notepad"), 320, 200);
+    // Same as above
     var paper = Raphael("notepad", 320, 200);

 ### Element’s generic methods

-Each object created on the canvas share the same generic methods:
+Each object created on the canvas shares these same generic methods:

 #### node

-Gives you reference to DOM object, so you can assign event handlers or just randomly mess around.
+Gives you a reference to the DOM object, so you can assign event handlers or just mess around.

 ##### Usage

-    var c = paper.circle(10, 10, 10);
+    var c = paper.circle(10, 10, 10); // draw a circle at coordinate 0,0 with radius 10
     c.node.onclick = function () { c.attr("fill", "red"); };

 #### rotate

-Rotates element by given degree around its center.
+Rotates the element by the given degree from either its 0,0 corner or its centre point.

 ##### Parameters

 1. degree number Degree of rotation (0 – 360°)
-2. isAbsolute boolean [optional] Will rotation be relative or absolute
+2. isAbsolute boolean \[optional\] Specifies the rotation point.
+Use ‘true’ to rotate the element around its centre point.
+The default, ‘false’, rotates the element from its 0,0 coordinate.

 ##### Usage

     var c = paper.circle(10, 10, 10);
-    c.rotate(45);
+    c.rotate(45);        // rotation is relative
+    c.rotate(45, true);  // rotation is absolute

 #### translate

-Moves element around the canvas by given dimensions.
+Moves the element around the canvas by the given distances.

 ##### Parameters

-1. dx number Pixels of translation by X
+1. dx number Pixels of translation by X axis
-2. dy number Pixels of translation by Y
+2. dy number Pixels of translation by Y axis

 ##### Usage

     var c = paper.circle(10, 10, 10);
-    c.translate(10, 10);
+    c.translate(10, 10); // moves the circle down the canvas, in a diagonal line

 #### scale

-Scales element by given amount of times.
+Resizes the element by the given multiplier.

 ##### Parameters

-1. Xtimes number
+1. Xtimes number Amount to scale horizontally
-2. Ytimes number
+2. Ytimes number Amount to scale vertically

 ##### Usage

     var c = paper.circle(10, 10, 10);
-    c.scale(1.5, 1.5);
+    c.scale(1.5, 1.5); // makes the circle 1.5 times larger
+    c.scale(.5, .75);  // makes the circle half as wide, and 75% as high

 #### attr

-Sets attributes of elements.
+Sets the attributes of elements directly.

 ##### Parameters

-1. params object

-or

 1. attributeName string
 2. value string

+or

+1. params object

 ###### Possible parameters

+Please refer to the [SVG specification](http://www.w3.org/TR/SVG/) for an explanation of these parameters.

 * cx number
 * cy number
-* dasharray string [“-”, “.”, “-.”, “-..”, “. ”, “- ”, “--”, “- .”, “--.”, “--..”]
 * fill colour
 * fill-opacity number
 * font string